 Innotree Hiking Socks

-These are flexible and give you great support and cushioning.
-This sock offers you breathability and is durable and warm.
+These thermal crew socks are flexible and give you great support and plush cushioning.
+This durable sock offers you breathability and extra warmth.
 You’ll want to wear this one on long winter hikes.

 Recommended Reading: Best Eco Friendly Gifts for Travellers That Give Back